brodybits/cordova-sqlite-evmax-legacy-exp-free/README.md

-# Cordova/PhoneGap sqlite storage plugin - premium evmax version with parallel database reader enhancements for iOS
+# Cordova/PhoneGap sqlite storage plugin - EXPERIMENTAL PREMIUM evmax version with parallel database reader enhancements for TBD iOS/macOS ONLY

 Native interface to sqlite in a Cordova/PhoneGap plugin for ~~Android,~~ iOS, macOS, ~~and Windows 10 (UWP)~~, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).